-an earlier file format is to copy the data to a new table, in a tablespace that uses the earlier format.
+The only way to “downgrade” an InnoDB tablespace to the earlier Antelope file format is to copy the data to a new table, in a tablespace that uses the earlier format.

 The easiest way to determine the file format of an existing InnoDB